mez/opencl_by_example/README.md

 I couldn't run my CUDA code.
 My machine has an Intel HD 4000, I know, it sucks, but still usuable!
 My search on how to best make use of it led me to OpenCL.

-My interests with OpenCL is primarly motivated by my interested in Deep Learning.
+My interests with OpenCL is primarly motivated by my interests in Deep Learning.
 I want a better understanding of how these frameworks are making use of GPGPU to blaze through model training.